AnkS4/Behavioral-Cloning/README.md

 I randomly shuffled the data set and put 33% of the data into a validation set.

 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 2 as evidenced by better validation accuracy.
-I used an adam optimizer with 0.004 as learning rate.
+I used an adam optimizer so that manually training the learning rate wasn't necessary.

+At first, I trained the model using Udacity dataset, it worked fine except getting of the track at two specific spots.
+So, I retrained the model using *model2.py* using previous output *model.h5*, after training it outputs *model2.h5*.

+*video2.mp4* is output produced from *model2.h5*.
+It is the final output.

 At the end of the process, the vehicle was able to drive autonomously for 1 lap.